Ruth Dagan (Dr.)

 In academia, Ruth serves as the Director of Climate Change and International Collaboration at the Arison Center on ESG at Reichman University.

-• Ranked Band 1 in Environmental Law (Chambers Global 2025)
+• Ranked Band 1 in Climate Change: Global and Environmental Law (Chambers Global 2026)

 • Ranked in Environment (Chambers Global 2024)